lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

     https://github.com/ACCOUNT_NAME/Pinetime
     ```

-1. The Fork contains our own copy of the entire Source Code for the PineTime Firmware...
+1. The Fork contains __our own copy__ of the entire Source Code for the PineTime Firmware...
 Ready for us to make any updates!

-    GitHub helpfully tracks to our Fork, so that one day we may submit a __Pull Request__ to sync our updates (only the useful ones) back to the original PineTime Repository.
+    GitHub helpfully __tracks updates to our Fork,__ so that one day we may submit a __Pull Request__ to sync our updates (only the useful ones) back to the original PineTime Repository.

+    And we may also __Pull Updates__ from the original PineTime Repository and apply them to our Fork.

     That's how Open Source projects are maintained!

+Read on to learn how we add GitHub Actions to our Fork to build the firmware automagically...

+# Add GitHub Actions

+TODO

+# Build Our Firmware

+TODO

+# Test Our Firmware

+TODO

 # How It Works